EricCrosson/invisibleman/README.md

 Perl, that allows for the control of any number of hosts over ssh in a familiar programming environment.
 In order to connect to a host, you have to set a few configuration options.
-These can be hard coded into the script (see the %ssh hash) or chosen dynamically at runtime.
+These can be hard coded into the script (see the %ssh hash) or chosen dynamically at run-time.

 ## 'The Problem' This Program Solves